HyungJune/coalarm/README.md

 Gokathon it2 Project - Coalarm

-    Alarming Service needed cooperation with other users
+    Alarming service needed cooperation with other users